imdxz/imdxz/README.md

 ### About Me

 - 🔭 High Performance Computing
-- ❤️‍🔥 I love Grinding FLOPS from GPU
+- ❤️‍🔥 Grinding FLOPS from GPU

 <br/>